yanirta/EyesUtilities/README.md

     + `$test.FailedCount()` - The count of the failed steps in test
     + `$test.NewCount()` - The count of the new steps in test
     + `$test.MissingCount()` - The count of the passed steps in test
+    + `$test.getStatus()` - Calculated test status within Passed/Failed/Unresolved
+    + `$test.getIsDefaultStatus()` - Returns boolean status wether the appearing calculated status is the default one or was been overridden.

     + `#foreach($step in $test.getFailedSteps())` - While `$test.getFailedSteps()` is the list of contained failed steps objects
         + `$step.getAnimatedThumbprints()` - Downloads step animated thumbprint and returns file's relative path.
         + `$step.getExpectedImage()` - Downloads step baseline (expected) image and returns file's relative path.